 After realizing what he'd come across, Whitcomb brought in photography and history experts to examine and confirm many of the items.
 An adjacent building had caught fire during the 1980s, and according to Whitcomb, the attic was not only full of dust, but ash as well from the neighboring blaze, which made cleaning the pieces and bringing them back to their former glory painstaking work.

 Finally, after conferring with experts and authenticating the historical items, Whitcomb decided it was time to sell, and reached out to One Source Auctions to conduct the online sale.
-A representative from the auction house has indicated that the sale should begin around the latter half of September, with final tallies for the collection expected to reach well into the low six-figures.
+A representative from the auction house has indicated that the sale is anticipated to take place later this fall, with final tallies for the collection expected to reach well into the low six-figures.

 For the rest of us, it's just another reminder of why every nook-and-cranny probably deserves a second look!